Almost all states require you have car insurance before you hit the road. Here are some common reasons why you might be denied coverage.

 If your insurer cancels your policy, it’ll stay on your record for five years.
 And if your policy is canceled three times in one year, you'll have a hard time getting insurance anywhere.

-Chances are you'll need to get coverage from a high-risk insurer, which may charge you up to five times more than someone with a standard policy.
+Chances are you'll need to get high-risk auto insurance, which may cost you up to five times more than a standard policy.
 This is why making your insurance payments on time and providing accurate information about your driving history is so important.

 Luckily, your insurance company has a limited amount of time to cancel your coverage.
 Generally, they only have 30 to 60 days to do so.
 Keep in mind: they're able to cancel for any reason.
 After that, they're bound to their agreement with you minus a few exceptions like: